mxcube/mxcubeweb/CONTRIBUTING.md

 git pull --rebase develop
 ```

-- Create a new branch, its recommended to use a meaningfull name. for instance [initials]-[fix/feature]-[some name] i.e mo-feature-gizmo1
+- Create a new branch.
+It is recommended to use a meaningful name, for instance `[initials]-[fix/feature]-[some name]`, i.e. `mo-feature-gizmo1`
   `git checkout -b mo-feature-gizmo1`
-- If the pull request is associated with an issue then reference the issue in the name.
+- If the pull request is associated with an issue, then reference the issue in the name.
 For example:
   `git checkout -b issue_100`
 - Edit necessary files, delete existing or add a new file.
 - Add files to the staging area: